 assignments – this is, of course, where you will learn the most.

-A number of the homework assignments involve computer
+A few of the homework assignments involve computer

 programming.
 As part of the coursework, I require use of a